andmatand/dial-a-pirate/README.md

 A LÖVE implementation of Dial-A-Pirate from the EGA version of The Secret of Monkey Island

 ## Setup
-Run the following to download the assets (two images)
+Run the following to download the assets (two images):

     cd assets
     ./download-assets.sh